Promoting a Healthier Maryland through Community Transformation

 In an effort to promote healthier lifestyles, reduce health disparities, and control health care spending, MDQuit has joined alongside collaborative partners across Maryland to drive the implementation of a Community Transformation Grant (CTG).
 This is a public health statewide and community-level initiative to reduce chronic diseases such as heart disease, cancer, stroke, and diabetes, especially among people experiencing the greatest burden of disease.
 MDQuit, in conjunction with experts from other academic institutions, will play a lead role in state-wide efforts to promote policy; systems and environmental efforts for tobacco-free living, active living and healthy eating; and clinical and community preventative services for residents in nineteen counties in Maryland.

 The Community Transformation Grant was awarded in March 2012 to the Maryland Department of Health and Mental Hygiene (DHMH) by the Centers for Disease Control and Prevention (CDC).
-The Community Transformation Grant has been made possible through a partnership between the Maryland Department of Health and Mental Hygiene and the University of Maryland (UM) in Baltimore to establish the Institute for a Healthiest Maryland; to learn more about the Institute for a Healthiest Maryland, please visit their website.
+The Community Transformation Grant has been made possible through a partnership between the Maryland Department of Health and Mental Hygiene and the University of Maryland (UM) in Baltimore to establish the Institute for a Healthiest Maryland.

 Together with other academic institutions, MDQuit will work to strengthen state-wide efforts to promote tobacco-free living in seventeen Maryland counties to: